zacanger/zeedown/README.md

 Everything specified works. `ol`, `ul`, and `blockquote` are a little funky (only work if not indented at all, need an extra pass to strip extra tags).

-## Performance

-A [quick little benchmark](https://jsperf.com/tootdown) has inconsistent results but it seems okay, and it's at lease a little better than it was when I started.

 [LICENSE](./LICENSE.md)